AbrahamGreenman/AbrahamGreenman/README.md

-I have held on to my righteousness, and I will not relent; my heart has not shamed me, I have not entertained any shameful thoughts, all my days.

 > “I persist in my righteousness and will not relent;
 > My heart has not shamed me all my days.”
 >